Wildlife Research Volunteer

 How much spending money should I bring?

-We recommend allowing Β£30 per week to cover personal expenses such as drinks, souvenirs, snacks, tips and internet usage.
+We recommend allowing £30 per week to cover personal expenses such as drinks, souvenirs, snacks, tips and internet usage.
 There are ATM machines at the airport and we suggest you withdraw cash there for your time at the sanctuary.
-If you plan an excursion to Lake Malawi, you should allow around Β£70-Β£130, and a 3-day safari to South Luangwa in Zambia will cost around Β£450.

 Do I need a visa?

-Most nationalities can obtain a tourist visa upon arrival into Lilongwe.
-The cost of this is usually around $75 payable in cash.
+Most nationalities can obtain a tourist visa upon arrival into Lilongwe or you can apply through the Malawian evisa system.
+The cost of this is usually around $50 payable in cash.
 It is your responsibility to check your visa eligibility prior to arrival.

 What animals will I encounter?